MigOpsRepos/pg_dbms_errlog/README.md

 inserts violates the check constraint on raises, and that row can be seen in associated error log table.

-FIXME: If more than ten errors had occurred, then the statement would have aborted, rolling back any insertions made.
+If more than ten errors had occurred, then the statement would have aborted, rolling back any insertions made.

 ```